barisbalciweb/buyTheWay-frontend/README.md

 ⚠️ **Note**: This project is currently under development.
 Some sections and functionalities are still in progress.

 ## Introduction
 "buyTheWay" is a modern e-commerce application that allows users to shop conveniently and efficiently.
 With intuitive features and seamless navigation, "buyTheWay" becomes a practical companion for everyday shopping.

+## Design
+You can view the UI design of the page at the following link: [buyTheWay Figma Design](https://barisbalci.de/buyTheWay-UI.pdf)

 ## Features
 - **Shopping Experience**